-A woman does not have a sex drive but she may feel a strong emotional attachment.
-She may fall in love instantly or she may be persuaded over time, if a man is devoted.
-But women have no similar ability to persuade a man to reciprocate their feelings.
+A woman does not have a sex drive but she can feel a strong emotional attachment.
+She may fall in love instantly or she may be persuaded over time, if a man is devoted to her.
+A woman’s love for a man does not cause him to necessarily love her.
 Men are driven by their sexual responses.
 Women can only hope and dream.
-Romance involves a passive behaviour, including anticipation and waiting that does not appeal to men.
-Women enjoy romance novels for the poignancy of the emotions, by identifying with how a woman feels on discovering that a man reciprocates her love.
+Romance involves passive anticipation and waiting that does not appeal to men.
+Women enjoy romance novels for the poignancy of a woman discovering that a man reciprocates her love.

 Tell her she’s important to you.
 For a woman to feel the desire for sex, she needs to feel loved, adored and significant.
 (Allan & Barbara Pease 1999)